Imagining a New World for Growing Data

 As storage capacities increase and computer scientists invent ever more refined ways to capture data, analysts will have to be savvy not just in the science of data mining, but also in the art of business decision making.
 By understanding both, analysts will continue to be at the forefront of helping businesses reduce costs, improve employee performance and give their customers what they truly want.

 Think you might be the business-minded data analyst the world needs?
-Explore the many reasons why it’s well worth your time to get a Master’s in Business Analytics, and do more with data in your career.
+Explore the many reasons why it’s well worth your time to get an Online Master’s in Business Analytics, and do more with data in your career.